Road trip on the French Riviera: from Marseille to Menton

 Where to eat?: The Bistronome, the Route of the Yum, Olim (vegetarians: Koko Green, the jar, Paper plane, Vegan Gorilla)

-step 7: Menton
+Road trip Stage 7: Menton

 World famous for its lemon feast which takes place every year in February; Menton is located in the extreme southeast of France, just a few kilometers from the Italian border, it is nicknamed "The Pearl of France".
 Undoubtedly one of the most beautiful cities of the French Riviera.
 Classified as "City of Art and history" since 1991, Menton is full of small, typical and colorful streets that will make you dream of Italy.
 Walking around the sandstone of your desire is the best way to discover it.
 If you choose the car check out the parking lots in advance because it is difficult to park in Menton, the narrow streets leave little room for cars, with a little luck you will find little to be a free place along the quays of General Leclerc.
 If you still have the time, do not hesitate to go for a tour in Italy, either by car or TER!